 The cost of cash-settled transactions is measured initially at fair value at the grant date using a binomial model.
 This fair value is expensed over the period until the vesting date with recognition of a corresponding liability.
-The liability is re-measured to fair value at each reporting date up to and including the settlement date, with changes in fair value recognized as employee benefits expense.
+The liability is remeasured to fair value at each reporting date up to and including the settlement date, with changes in fair value recognized as employee benefits expense.

-k) Leased assets
+k) Leases